Table of Contents - click on the topic to see further information

 January 19th 2023 5:00 PM

 For more information, please email NursingInfo@collegeofthedesert.edu

 To view a pre-recorded information session, click here.

-If you still have questions after reading through the materials below please feel free to contact either the Health Sciences/Nursing Office at (760) 773-2579 or the Nursing counselor at 760-776-7415 or via email at NursingCounselor@collegeofthedesert.edu.
+If you still have questions after reading through the materials below please feel free to contact either the Health Sciences/Nursing Office at (760) 773-2578 or the Nursing counselor.
+To make an appointment to see the Nursing Counselor please email NursingCounselor@collegeofthedesert.edu.
 Be sure to include your full name, availability, phone number and student ID (if applicable).
 Alternatively, you can also call us directly at 760-773-2578 to make an appointment

 You can also attend one of the information sessions scheduled during the semester.

 Students must apply to the College of the Desert prior to applying to the nursing programs.
 Information on application can be found on the Admissions & Records webpage.